 What is cheiloplasty?

-In simple medical terms, cheiloplasty is plastic surgery for the repair of lip defects.
+In simple medical terms, cheiloplasty is plastic surgery to repair lip defects.

 Cheiloplasty, in general, refers to a surgical modification of the lips or a lip.
-It is a simple cosmetic surgical technique that gives the lips the volume, shape and sensuality necessary for the beautification and rejuvenation of the face.
+It is a simple cosmetic surgical technique that gives the lips the volume, shape, and sensuality necessary for beautifying and rejuvenating the face.

-A cheiloplasty procedure can be adopted as a means to correct congenital or acquired anatomical alterations (that is deformities) of the lips, lip reduction or lip augmentation for functional or cosmetic purposes.
+One can adopt a the procedure to correct congenital or acquired anatomical alterations (deformities) of the lips, lip reduction, or lip augmentation for functional or cosmetic purposes.

-The cheiloplasty procedure is a minimally invasive surgical procedure performed under local anaesthetic and takes an average of 20 minutes.
+The procedure is a minimally invasive surgical procedure performed under local anesthetic and takes an average of 40 to 60 minutes.